bpiereck/Git_project_Sep2023/Concepts_dictionary.md

 # Most Important Concepts

-1. James needs to "git" good at git ;)

 # My 1st Git projet

 - Git repository: Is single collection of documents where you want to track modificiations.
 Offline.